ednet-protocol/cbse-board/pre-number-concepts/finding-the-furry-cat/README.md

 # Comic: Finding The Furry Cat

+> Read aloud the poem.
+Ask children to recite and enact it.
+Children can look
+> at the pictures and tell what all they see and discuss the things
+> which are above, below, on, under, and so on with the class.
+> Encourage them to talk about the animals that they see around
+> them, like cats, dogs, cows, etc.

 ## Scene 1 - Intro (Finding the Furry Cat!)

 The picture shows the cover of a story or poem called “Finding the Furry Cat!”